mellinoe/veldrid-docs/articles/shaders.md

 A DeviceBuffer must be created with [BufferUsage.UniformBuffer](xref:Veldrid.BufferUsage) to be used as a uniform buffer.

-Uniform buffers correspond to "cbuffer" blocks in HLSL, and a uniform variable or uniform block in GLSL.
+Uniform buffers correspond to the following:
+* HLSL: `cbuffer` blocks.
+* GLSL: uniform variables or uniform blocks.
+* Metal: `constant T& value` variables.

 ### Structured Buffer